Miniature & Medium Multi-Generational Australian Labradoodle Breeder

 We will call you directly to answer any questions after we receive your application.

-We are looking for guardian families that live within 60 miles of Greensboro, NC.
+We are looking for guardian families that live within 90 miles of Greensboro, NC.
 We need to get to know you, since you will be an important part of our lives!
-You get a pick of the litter puppy with this program!
+You get our pick of the litter puppy!
+This puppy will have an amazing temperament, fully vetted and already obedience trained.
+Sounds perfect right?
+Here are the details….

 Guardian Home Explanation